 - You are a citizen or permanent resident of Canada

-- You have passed your Medical Council of Canada Qualifying Examination Part 1 (MCCQE1)
+- You have passed the Medical Council of Canada Qualifying Examination (MCCQE) Part 1

-- You have passed your NAC Examination (NAC OSCE)
+- You have passed the National Assessment Collaboration (NAC) Examination

 Should you wish to apply to the Clinical Assessment Program as a B.C. resident, you will need to demonstrate your residency.
 You will be asked to submit your Personal Health Number found on your BC Services or BC Care Card.
 The coverage must be valid through the entire application cycle and will be checked.
 The IMGBC Office may ask for additional documentation if required to clarify residency status.